University of California San Francisco | About UCSF | UCSF Medical Center

 Sleeping

-• Your baby does not need nutrition during the night.
+• Your baby does not need to feed during the night.
 Most babies wake up at night because they are used to eating, but they do not need the nighttime calories to grow properly.

-• If you are breastfeeding, you can try nursing from just one side to decrease the amount of milk your baby is taking during nighttime feedings.
+• If you are breast-feeding, try nursing from just one side at night, to decrease the amount of milk your baby gets from nighttime feedings.

-• If you are bottle feeding, consider giving your baby a bottle of water in place of formula at night.
+• If you are bottle-feeding, consider giving your baby a bottle of water instead of formula at night.

-• All babies (and adults) occasionally wake up at night.
-Your baby may make noises or squirm, but he or she needs an opportunity to fall back to sleep, otherwise your baby will never learn to do it on his or her own.
+• All babies (and adults) wake up at night.
+Babies may make noise or squirm, but they need an opportunity to help themselves fall back asleep.
+Otherwise they will never learn to do it on their own.

-• Encourage your baby to become attached to a comforting object like a teddy bear or blanket.
+• Encourage your baby to become attached to a "lovey," such as a teddy bear or blanket.

-• Try to place your baby to bed while still slightly awake so your baby will not be frightened when he or she awakens.
+• Put your baby to bed while still slightly awake.
+This way, your baby will know where she or he is during an awakening.

 • Try using a night light.